bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/README.md

 ### Power Supply

 Power from the two rails is fed into a bridge rectifier made up of four discrete diodes D11-D14.
 As DCC is a square wave, the output is nearly but not quite continuous DC power with low ripple.
-That power is split off to drive the motor and functions directly, labeled as +12v (approximate N scale voltage).
+That power is split off to drive the motor and functions directly, labeled as Vdrive.
 A linear regulator U11 is used to generate +5v for the micro-processor, and has two support capacitors.

-*SCALE SPECIFIC NOTES:* Larger scales will use higher voltages, up to 20v for G scale.
-D11-D14, C11, and U11 must be rated for at least 20% more than the highest expected voltage.
-Larger scales will also draw more current, up to 3A.
-D11-D14 must be sized to handle the total current draw.
+The project requirements for this design are to operate from 6v to 30v of input.

 ### Micro-controller